fauna/dotnet-sample-app/README.md

     Save `schema/collections.fsl`.

-3. In `schema/functions.fsl`, add the `totalPurchaseAmt` field to the `returnCustomer` UDF's projection:
+3. In `Controllers/Utils`, add the `totalPurchaseAmt` field to the `CustomerResponse`projection:

     ```diff
     ...
-    function returnCustomer(customer: Customer): Any {
     customer {
         id,
         name,
         email,
     +   address,
     +   totalPurchaseAmt
     }
-    }
     ...
     ```

-    Save `schema/collections.fsl`.

-4. Push the updated schemas to the `EcommerceDotnet` database:
+4. Push the updated schema to the `EcommerceDotnet` database:

     ```sh
     fauna schema push